-- Select the Q button to enable the search function at the bottom of the screen. - Type your search term into the field and select Find next or Find previous button. - Check the Match case checkbox if you want the text case to be exactly as you have written it in the search box.
+- button to enable the search function at the bottom of the screen.
+Select the - Type your search term into the field and select Find next or Find previous button. - Check the Match case checkbox if you want the text case to be exactly as you have written it in the search box.